rcabarrett/Public/README.md

 This readme will explain the coding standards, and internal revision labels we sometimes use to quickly describe the state of a function/script.

 ## STANDARDS

+* Do not store Personal Information of Participants on GitHub.

+* Do not store ANY passwords on git.

 * Publication critical code must be reviewed and verified by people other than the original authors.
 * Subtrees are preferable to submodules, despite the potential for code redundancy.
 Not always possible (external Mercurial for example).
 A subtree offers the best chance the Master will have everyone working with the same library version.